vberlier/narwhal/README.md

 - [`narwhal.c`](https://raw.githubusercontent.com/vberlier/narwhal/master/dist/narwhal.c)
 - [`narwhal.h`](https://raw.githubusercontent.com/vberlier/narwhal/master/dist/narwhal.h)

-Drop the two files in your project, make sure `narwhal.c` is compiled and linked just like your other source files and you should be good to go.
+Drop the two files in your project, make sure `narwhal.c` is compiled and linked just like the other source files of your test program and you should be good to go.

 <details>
 <summary>